chinamike65/hugo-tuolesi/content/book3/book3en.md

 Among those who are ordained, the results are also different.

 A person who takes the novice vows, even if he does a little bit of bad karma, will get more bad karma than a person who has not taken the five vows.
-Similarly, if he does a little bit of good karma, the good karma will be greater than those who take the five precepts.
+Similarly, if he does a little bit of good karma, the good karma will be greater than those who have not taken the five precepts.

-By analogy, those who take the monk ordination are greater than those who take the novice vows, those who take the bodhisattva vows are greater than those who take the monk ordination, and those who take the tantric vows are greater than those who take the bodhisattva vows.
+By analogy, those who take ordination are greater than those who take the novice vows, those who take the bodhisattva vows are greater than those who take the monk ordination, and those who take the tantric vows are greater than those who take the bodhisattva vows.

 Ordinary people offer tens of thousands of oil lamps to the Buddha, which is not as great as a pure bhikkhu offering a single oil lamp.

 Conversely, the sin of a precept-keeping monk killing an ant with hatred is greater than the sin of an ordinary person killing a human being.

-The identities of the actors are different, and the size of the results is also different.
+The identities of the actors are different, and the scale of the results is also different.

 Different identities have different strong proliferation of karma, and this is the strong proliferation of karma creators.

-The strong proliferative nature of karmic time is divided into two parts here.
+The strong proliferative nature of karma over time is divided into two parts here.
 317

-(1) The strong proliferative property of the karma hours refers to the proliferative property of the results in the duration of the karma time.
+(1) The strong proliferative property of karma over time refers to the proliferative property of the results according to the duration of the karma time.

 This is easy to understand.
 Whether it is good karma or bad karma, long-term and continuous karma will definitely result in greater rewards than short-term karma.

-(2) The strong proliferative nature of the karma dates.
+(2) Special dates whic contribute to the strong proliferative nature of karma.

 Compared with normal karma, the increase in the results of karma on certain dates is different.